minprog/platforms/django/lectures/sql/index.md

                     "message": "Logged Out"
                 })

-Now that we’re finished, here’s a demonstration of the site
+Now that we're finished, here's a demonstration of the site

 ![Demo](demo.gif)

-That’s all for this lecture!
-Next time, we’ll learn our second programming language of the course: JavaScript.
+That's all for this lecture!
+Next time, we'll learn our second programming language of the course: JavaScript.